azarketa/Thermodynamics-theoretical-pills/source/10_1st_law_in_closed_systems.md

 This relation provides a direct link between **heat transfer** and **enthalpy change**, highlighting how $p$ and $V$ variations affect the overall heat exchange.

-:::{admonition} Note: why defining enthalpy in closed systems makes sense
+:::{note} Note: why defining enthalpy in closed systems makes sense
-:class: note, dropdown
+:class: dropdown

 In a **closed system**, no mass crosses the boundary, so the term $pV$ does **not** represent energy stored within the system — it belongs to the **boundary work** term in the $1^{\text{st}}$ law's differential expression,